trynmaps/metrics-mvp/docs/metrics_api.md

 }
 ```

+For ease of testing the GraphQL API, there is another endpoint, `/api/graphiql`, that provides a web user interface for making GraphQL queries from your browser.
+In a development environment, the URL is http://localhost:5000/api/graphiql .

 For more information about calling GraphQL APIs over HTTP, see https://graphql.org/learn/serving-over-http/ .
 For more information about GraphQL in general, see https://graphql.org/learn/ .

 # Structure of a GraphQL Query